OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

  - DevOps
  - Continuous Integration
  - Jenkins
+ - Linux
 ---

-The traditional Jenkins installation method is to use the installers made available on the [Jenkins website](https://www.jenkins.io/download/), or through your local operating system's package manager.

-The installation process is generally simple, but there are a few tricks to be aware of.
+The traditional Jenkins installation method is to use the installers made available on the [Jenkins website](https://www.jenkins.io/download/), or through your local operating system's package manager.The installation process is generally simple, but there are a few tricks to be aware of.

 In this post, we run through the installation of Jenkins on Windows and Linux, and gain insights into customizing the installation.

-## Choosing between LTS and weekly releases
+## Choosing between Jenkins LTS and weekly releases

 Jenkins offers two release channels: